syncfusion-content/winui-docs/winui/Cartesian-Charts/Axis/Axislabels.md

 ## Formatting the label

-Axis labels can be formatted by predefined formatting types by using the [LabelFormat]() proeprty based on the axis types.
+Axis labels can be formatted by predefined formatting types by using the [LabelFormat]() property based on the axis types.

 **DateTimeAxis**